CliMA/Oceananigans.jl/docs/src/simulation_tips.md

 `ComputedField`s are the most convenient way to calculate diagnostics for your simulation.
 They will always work on CPUs, but when their complexity is high (in terms of number of abstract operations) the compiler can't translate them into GPU code and they fail for GPU runs.
-(This limitation is discussed in [this Github issue](https://github.com/CliMA/Oceananigans.jl/issues/1241) and contributors are welcome.)
+(This limitation is summarized in [this Github issue](https://github.com/CliMA/Oceananigans.jl/issues/1886) and contributors are welcome.)
 For example, in the example below, calculating `u²` works in both CPUs and GPUs, but calculating `ε` will not compile on GPUs when we call the command `compute!`: